What is Wi-Fi 7? Key Features and Comparison With Older WiFi Generations

 The Big Three Features of Wi-Fi 7

 What actually makes Wi-Fi 7 different?
-It boils down to three massive technical upgrades that work together to kill “buffering” forever.
+It boils down to three massive technical upgrades that work together to significantly reduce buffering issues.

 1. The Core Pillar: Extremely High Throughput (EHT)